signalogic/SigSRF_SDK/mediaTest_readme.md

     -g /ssd/mediamin/streamgroupwavs

 If -g is not entered, then wav files are generated on the mediaMin app subfolder.
 Note that -g does not apply to N-channel wav files, which are post-processed after a stream group closes (all streams in the group are finished).
 Wav file output can be turned off altogether by not including the ENABLE_WAV_OUTPUT flag in the -dN command line argument (flags are defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

-#### FLC Holdoff Enable

-The -dN command line argument ENABLE_FLC_HOLDOFFS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) will enable FLC Holdoffs, which make the FLC (Frame Loss Compensation] algorithm in [streamlib](#user-content-streamlib_main) less conservative and may slightly improve audio quality in some cases.
-Normally the FLC algorithm acts immediately on any indication of late or missing audio output, with objectives (i) maintain continuous live streaming output and (ii) spread out any media impairments over a wide range of frames.

-When FLC Holdoffs are enabled streamlib will defer (hold off) action when it detects a marginally late frame in live real-time streaming output.
-This may or may not be effective, as there is no way to tell if at some point "down the line" frame gaps will get worse and the prior holdoff will cause either (i) a slight discontinuity between two (2) output frames or (ii) two (2) consecutive frames to need repair.

-In the best case the number of FLCs will be reduced or even eliminated, yielding the best possible live streaming output audio quality, in the worst case live streaming output may contain slightly detectable discontinuities where one or more extra FLCs were performed.

-#### Out-of-Spec RTP Padding

-The -dN command line argument ALLOW_OUTOFSPEC_RTP_PADDING flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set to suppress error messages for RTP packets with unused trailing payload bytes not declared with the padding bit in the RTP packet header.
-See comments in CreateDynamicSession() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>.

-### Codec FLC

-By default [pktlib](#user-content-pktlib_main) applies codec FLC (Frame Loss Concealment) when repairing packet loss and timestamp gaps.
-Codec FLC can be disabled with the command line option:

-    --disable_codec_flc

 <a name="mediaTestCommandLineQuick-Reference"></a>
 ## mediaTest Command Line Quick-Reference